tgirke/GEN242/content/en/tutorials/github/github.md

 the standard Linux `ssh-keygen` method as described [here](https://hpcc.ucr.edu/manuals/access/login/#ssh-keys), and then upload the newly generated public SSH Key of your HPCC account located under `~/.ssh/id_rsa.pub` to GitHub.
 The same method can be used to create an SSH Key on a personal computer and then upload the public key to GitHub.
 Usually, one should create a dedicated key pair for each computer one uses and upload the corresponding public keys to GitHub.
+If you are new to SSH Keys, then please read this [short introduction](https://hpcc.ucr.edu/manuals/access/login/#ssh-keys).

 ## Exercise